Barliesque/Calculator/README.md

 # Calculator
 A small C# project that processes mathematical expressions in string format.
 Operations that may be performed:

-- Addition
-- Subtraction
-- Multiplication
-- Division
+- Addition, Subtraction, Multiplication, Division
 - Modulus
 - Numeric comparisons resulting in a boolean value
 - Boolean comparisons:  and, or